Texas Spine Consultants

 If you’re experiencing arm pain, you may think there’s something wrong with your arm or shoulder.
 But conditions that affect your cervical spine can also cause arm pain.
-Our ortho providers, Michael Hennessy, M.D., Robert Viere, M.D., Andrew Park, M.D., Chester Donnally, M.D., and Heidi Lee, M.D. at Texas Spine Consultants, LLP in Addison, Texas, are orthopedic spine specialists and can examine your spine to determine whether your spine is, in fact, causing your arm pain.
+Our ortho providers, Michael Hennessy, M.D., Robert Viere, M.D., Andrew Park, M.D., Chester Donnally, M.D., and Heidi Lee, M.D. at Texas Spine Consultants, LLP in Addison, Texas and Plano, Texas, are orthopedic spine specialists and can examine your spine to determine whether your spine is, in fact, causing your arm pain.
 For a consultation, call the office today or schedule an appointment using the online booking tool.

 Pain in your arm can generate from any number of causes, from angina to carpal tunnel syndrome.
 But conditions that affect the bones in your neck, referred to as the cervical spine, can also lead to arm pain.